Erythroxylum/herbarium-spectra/README.md

 Codes written by J. Antonio Guzmán Q. and Dawson M. White

+This project was funded by the Harvard University Herbaria, NSF REU-2150058, and the NSF BII DBI-2021898.

 Use of this code is restricted to non-commercial, academic purposes.
 Please contact Erythroxylum for other use cases.